YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 Note that restricting $ZCMDLINE prevents things like: mumps -run %XCMD 'for read x xecute x' which can act as substitutes for Direct Mode.

-In order to limit pathological looping from restricted HALT or ZHALT, if a YottaDB process issues a second occurrence of the restricted command within half a second, the process terminates after sending a fatal error to both the principal device and the syslog, and also producing a YDB_FATAL* context file, but no core file.
+In order to limit pathological looping from restricted HALT or ZHALT, if a YottaDB process issues a second occurrence of the restricted command within half a second, the process terminates after sending a fatal error to both the principal device and the syslog, and also produces a YDB_FATAL* context file, but no core file.
 With these restrictions in place, a process should terminate with, for example: ZGOTO 0.
-Note that, with or without a restriction, executing these commands as part triggered logic on a replicating instance may cause the Update Server to terminate and thereby stop replication.
+Note that with or without a restriction, executing these commands as part triggered logic on a replicating instance may cause the Update Server to terminate and thereby stop replication.